 What is AFib?

 When your heart is working correctly, it contracts and relaxes in a regular rhythm.
-If your heartbeat speeds up or becomes irregular, you may be experiencing atrial fibrillation, says Justin Partin, an advanced practice nurse at Washington Regional Cardiovascular Clinic, part of the Washington Regional Walker Heart Institute.
+If your heartbeat speeds up or becomes irregular, you may be experiencing atrial fibrillation.

 Because an irregular heartbeat is not very effective in moving blood into the ventricles, blood can pool in the atria and form a clot.
 If the clot breaks off and travels through the bloodstream to the brain, it can cause a stroke.
 AFib patients are often prescribed blood-thinning medications for this reason.